French Creek Freddie to make 46th Groundhog Day prediction - NewsBreak

 FRENCH CREEK, W.Va.
 (WBOY) — Move over, Punxsutawney Phil—French Creek Freddie is set to make his 46th Groundhog Day prediction at the West Virginia State Wildlife Center in Upshur County on Thursday, Feb.
 2.

-It’s been an interesting winter so far, with periods of warmer weather scattered throughout dustings of snow, as well as extreme wind chill sending temperatures plunging into the -20s back in December .Close
+It’s been an interesting winter so far, with periods of warmer weather scattered throughout dustings of snow, as well as extreme wind chill sending temperatures plunging into the -20s back in December .StormTracker 12 Weather Forecast

 “We are very excited to see what Freddie predicts this year and to welcome all of our guests, many of whom make the trip to French Creek each February,” said Trevor Moore, a wildlife biologist at the Wildlife Center.
 “We have several special activities planned and hope to see folks and their families come out and enjoy a fun morning at the Wildlife Center.”